federicosan/polkadot-block-monitor/README.md

 #### TODO
 * Finish leaderboard based on total number of blocks authored with order static trees and a hashtable
-* Color las 6 characters of every hash for easier identification
+* Color last 6 characters of every hash for easier identification
 * Refactor code an tidy things up.